Canardoux/flutter_sound/flutter_sound/README.md

 ![Demo](https://user-images.githubusercontent.com/27461460/77531555-77c9ec00-6ed6-11ea-9813-320f943b08cc.gif)

 ## Overview

 Flutter Sound is a Flutter package allowing you to play and record audio for :
 - Android
 - iOS
 - Flutter Web

-Maybe, one day, we will be supported by Linux, Macos, and even (why not) Windows.
-But this is not top of our priorities.

 Flutter Sound provides both a high level API and widgets for: